-But people view knowledge in a very personal way.
-For example, most employees care little about organizational knowledge bases.
-Instead, they care about what they need to accomplish their goals.
+But people view knowledge in a personal way.
+For example, most employees care little about organizational knowledge bases; instead, they care about what they need to accomplish their goals.

-After building his company’s knowledge base in 2003, EY’s Director of Knowledge Innovation Dave Pollard wrote: “[My] conclusion this time around was that the centralized stuff we spent so much time and money maintaining was simply not very useful to most practitioners.
-The practitioners I talked to about [Personal Productivity Improvement] said they would love to participate in PPI coaching, provided it was focused on the content on their own desktops and hard drives, and not the stuff in the central repositories.”
+After building his company’s knowledge base in 2003, Ernst & Young’s Chief Knowledge Officer Dave Pollard wrote: “[My] conclusion this time around was that the centralized stuff we spent so much time and money maintaining was simply not very useful to most practitioners.
+The practitioners I talked to about [personal productivity improvement] said they would love to participate in PPI coaching, provided it was focused on the content on their own desktops and hard drives, and not the stuff in the central repositories.”

 Curation supports such self-determination.
 By connecting information and knowledge with their professional networks, workers better relate to their peers and more efficiently solve problems.
 Curation becomes a form of engagement, and the return on that engagement is trust.
 While trust is all-but impossible to measure, it’s an important result to CLOs who want knowledge to flow quickly, and the idea that knowledge flows faster through trusted networks is a foundation block of learning.

 To succeed, organizations must let go of the idea of directed learning and embrace the concept of facilitated learning through curation.
 They must empower individuals to identify small pieces of information and then join them under minimal organizational control.
 While each person has to find their own process, the end result is an organization that collectively makes sense of and shares knowledge to everyone’s advantage.

 Technology and social networking have integrated themselves into our working and professional lives, often changing the nature of work itself.
 As a result, learning and development has never been more important, yet L&D organizations can barely keep up.
 The solution is readily available: Empower workers to curate and share information throughout the company.